-One of the enduring qualities of Korean culture is the desire to maintain harmony within the community and society.
-For Americans this stands in stark contrast with our individualist values where being different, unique and above all independent are ideals we hold dear.
+One of the enduring qualities of Korean culture is the desire to maintain harmony within the community and society as a whole.
+For Americans this is a stark contrast to our individualist values, where being different, unique and above all independent are ideals we hold dear.
 In Korean society you will find that the well-being of the community comes first.
 This shows in all facets of life from sharing food, respecting elders and traveling in groups.
 Enjoy the intimate friendships that flourish as a result of Korean community culture.

 Enjoying food and drink is a high priority in Korean culture.
 Be prepared to spend a lot of time eating and drinking in large groups.
-Meals consist of a large variety of food in small quantities including rice, meat, seafood, soups, and an array of seasoned and pickled vegetables.
+In fact, eating out in South Korea is often cheaper than cooking at home, which is easily noticed when walking by packed restaurants in Seoul.
+Meals consist of a large variety of food in small quantities, including rice, meat, seafood, soups, and an array of seasoned and pickled vegetables.
 Kimchi is a spicy, pickled vegetable integral to every Korean meal and it can come in the form of cabbage, radish, cucumbers and many other forms.
 Dive in and experience the spice of Korean life!

 One of the last remaining sections of the original city wall, and the most treasured of Seoul's historic landmarks, this southern gate is the oldest wooden structure in the city.
 Originally built in 1398, it was mostly destroyed by a fire in 2008 and is currently being restored.
 The largest traditional market in Korea is next to the gate, and it offers great bargains and wonderful traditional food of every variety.

 These are located throughout Seoul, and range in age from 900 years to 400 years old.
 Although most were destoyed at various points throughout history by the Japanese, they have largely been restored.
 Perhaps the most impressive is Changdeok-gung, although Gyeongbok-gung is certainly the most important historically.